Joint Health & Safety Committee Training

 This certification does not expire and is non-transferable.
 Existing committee members who are already trained, are encouraged to partake in annual educational leave as each committee member and worker health & safety representative is entitled to 8 hours of leave per year to attend occupational health and safety training courses.
 For more information on annual educational leave, read Workers Compensation Act Part 2, Division 5 Section 41.

-Technical Requirements: this course requires a high-speed internet connection (minimum 25Mbps) and a modern, standards-compliant web browser to view animations and HD video (Google Chrome is recommended).
+Technical Requirements: Recommended interface is a Windows environment using a high-speed internet connection (minimum 25Mbps) and a modern, standards-compliant web browser to view animations and HD video (Google Chrome is recommended).